antoxacs2/Donkeys/README.md

 # Donkeys
-My first training android app.
+This my first training android app.
 You can find published application in Dragondly repository.